Foozinator/Theraputic-Story-Mode/LaunchPoint.md

 **Instruction:** The interview must be completed within **4 total turns** (2 replies from the User) to maintain momentum.
 Use the questions below as a guide, combining or simplifying them as needed.

+#### **Complexity Check:**
+Before finalizing, assess the story's emotional weight:

+* **Light (Pure Escapism):** No genuine stakes, guaranteed wins, focus on comfort
+  - Example: Cozy provisioner helping grateful villagers

+* **Medium (Engaging Complexity):** Real challenges with guaranteed eventual success, emotional moments but not draining
+  - Example: Building a community while solving technical problems

+* **Heavy (Emotional Investment):** Genuine stakes, moral ambiguity, themes requiring processing
+  - Example: Terminal illness, mortality questions, ethical dilemmas

+**If Heavy:** Verify the compensation mechanisms are strong enough:
+- Are there reliable sources of validation even when stakes are high?
+- Do NPCs provide emotional support during difficult moments?
+- Are there flow-based "wins" even when dealing with heavy themes?
+- Is the User likely to find this *restorative* despite the weight?

+Heavy stories can work in the Load-Bearing framework IF the anti-resentment guardrails are robust enough to carry the emotional load.

 #### **STEP 1: THE DIAGNOSIS**
 Ask questions to determine: